 The Pro Surges are improved in every way over the regular Spark Surge bindings.
 They shave 100 grams off the regular version.
-They do this by upgrading the heel loops to 7075 aluminum, upgrading all the steel hardware to 7075-T6 aluminum, using Pebex in the Pillow Straps, and having a carbon infused highback.
+They do this by upgrading the heel loops to 7075 aluminum, upgrading all the steel hardware to 7075-T6 aluminum, using Pebex in the Pillow Straps, and having a carbon-infused highback.
 The two biggest things I notice is the solid feel and the lightweight build.
 In fact, the Spark Pro Surge is the lightest and stiff binding I have seen, yet.
 Check the comparison below.
 The Spark Arc Pro-Line is even lighter at 552 grams for medium.
-The Arc is not only lighter, but it also offers more surfy feel (less stiff).
+The Arc is not only lighter, but it also offers a more surfy feel (less stiff).

 Spark R&D Pucks

 Spark bindings do not come with baseplates (pucks).
 There are a few options with the puck system.
 There is the plastic Voile puck system $55 and even a canted plastic version $55.
 Then there are the Spark metal pucks $75 and canted pucks $75.
 I would recommend the Spark metal pucks over the plastic ones.